 From your role, what are the fundamental principles for ensuring quality in laboratory testing?

-From my role, I believe that the quality of testing is mainly based on two key aspects: the technical competence of the personnel and full traceability of the test.
+From my perspective, the quality of testing is primarily based on two key aspects: the technical competence of personnel and the full traceability of the test.
 Technical competence ensures that every stage—from sample preparation to the delivery of the test report—is carried out with appropriate professional judgment.
-At the same time, full traceability ensures complete control of the test process, including sample identification, technical records, and equipment calibration and verification.
-These elements, together with a well-implemented quality management system and compliance with international technical standards (ASTM, AASHTO or ISRM), make it possible to ensure reliable and accurate results for decision-making in geotechnical engineering.
+At the same time, full traceability guarantees complete control of the test, including sample identification, technical records, equipment calibration, and verification.
+These elements, together with a well-implemented quality management system and compliance with international technical standards (ASTM, AASHTO, or ISRM), ensure accurate and reliable results for geotechnical engineering decision-making.

 How is the laboratory’s work coordinated with the geotechnical, geomechanics and field supervision teams?

 Our role is to provide agile and reliable technical support.
-We mainly coordinate with the geotechnical, geomechanics and field supervision teams, from test planning through to the issuance of test reports.
-During execution, we work continuously, providing the necessary technical support and meeting established deadlines.
-We also maintain constant feedback, which allows us to contribute to continuous improvement within Anddes.
+We coordinate closely with geotechnical, geomechanical, and field supervision teams, from test planning through to the issuance of test reports.
+During execution, we work continuously, providing the necessary technical guidance while meeting established deadlines.
+We also maintain constant feedback, which allows us to contribute to continuous improvement within Geolab.

 How important is technology in the evolution of the laboratory and how are you integrating it?